 Competition to grow medical marijuana in Utah heats up

-NEPHI, Utah (AP) — The wide steel barn at the Utah alfalfa farm owned by Russell and Diane Jones will host their youngest son’s wedding ceremony subsequent month.
-By September, they wish the structure could be complete of marijuana flora.
+NEPHI, Utah (AP)—Russell and Diane Jones’s Utah alfalfa farm’s wide steel barn will host their youngest son’s wedding ceremony next month.
+By September, they wish the structure could be filled with marijuana flora.

-The Joneses are fourth-era farmers, contributors of The Church of Jesus Christ of Latter-day Saints.
-Among 81 applicants for considered one of a handful of coveted spots as a licensed scientific marijuana grower in conservative Utah.
+The Joneses are fourth-era farmers and contributors of The Church of Jesus Christ of Latter-day Saints, among 81 applicants for consideration, one of a handful of coveted spots as a licensed scientific marijuana grower in conservative Utah.

-Though leaders in their faith once hostile the bid to legalize clinical marijuana, Russell Jones says he researched the drug’s ache-relieving advantages as he battled Hodgkin’s lymphoma.
-Now he and his wife want to be part of a rising enterprise that some doubted could ever come to the nation.
+Though leaders in their faith were once hostile to the bid to legalize clinical marijuana, Russell Jones says he researched the drug’s ache-relieving advantages as he battled Hodgkin’s lymphoma.
+Now, he and his wife want to be part of a rising enterprise that some doubt could ever come to the nation.

 Competition to grow medical marijuana in Utah heats up 15